Department of Public Works (West Bengal)

 The Department of Public Works, popularly known as PWD, is one of the departments under the control of Government of West Bengal.
 Under PWD, the Public Works and Public Works (Roads) Directorates are presently charged with the planning, survey, design, construction and maintenance of Roads, Bridges and Buildings throughout the state as well as having various responsibilities for emergency and relief activities.
-The current head of the ministry is Pulak Roy.
+The current head of the ministry is Ajay Kumar Poddar.

 The Department is headed by the Minister-In-Charge.
 The Secretary takes care of the implementation of the policy decision & administration.
 The Engineer-in-Chief manages the execution of engineering matters.
 The Public Works Department has two segments-Secretariats and Directorates.

 There are three directorates in the department namely Public Works Directorate, Public Works (Roads) Directorate and Public Works Construction Board Directorate.

 History of Public Works (Pre Independence)

 In the early days of public works in British India, the P.W.D. was responsible for the construction and maintenance of buildings, roads and irrigation projects such as canals, dams and reservoirs.
 The management of Public Works Department during this period was not at all systematic and was under the control of Military Board of Imperial Government.
 But the arrangement did not prove to be much effective.
 Drawing attention of the Government to the unsatisfactory management and state of affairs in public works, the Court of Directors of the East India Company, in early 1850, instituted a Commission each of the presidencies for investigation.
 The order became effective in December, 1850 and the Bengal Commission submitted its report in March, 1851.
 The members of the Commission were unanimous on the inability of the Military Board in the management of the public works department.
 Lord Dalhousie founded the public works department through which works programme like construction of roads, bridges and other public utility works including extension of irrigation projects were undertaken.

 The Governor General of India issued an order No. 430 of 1854 on 21 April 1854 by which the responsibility for management and control of the Public Works Department was entrusted upon the Bengal Presidency with effect from 1 May 1854: